Norse full moon ceremony at Gokstad burial mound, Norway

 Since the Vikings believed the runic symbols to be a gift from Odin, they treated them with great reverence.
 Belief in the divine origin of the runes meant that runes possessed magical powers.

 The Vikings are often portrayed as illiterate and uncultured barbarians who were more interested in plunder than in wisdom.
 This is very far from the truth.
-The Vikings left behind a great number of manuscripts written on vellum, which are both rich in wisdom and artistic achievement.
+The Vikings left behind a great culture recorded in a number of manuscripts written on vellum, which are both rich in wisdom and artistic achievement.
 These documents were based on the earlier Viking oral tradition and information Vikings had carved in stone, wood, bone and metal.

 The first collection of 'Viking runes' is called Eldri rúnaröð, the older rune-row, which had 24 runes.
 These were the runes used by the Norse people from the 2nd to 9th century.
 This changed to Yngri rúnaröð, the younger rune-row, which had 16 runes, was also called the Scandinavian runes, and was in use from about the 9th century onward.